Eoli-an/REAM/static/explainer_screen.md

 ## _REAM_

 That's quite a lot to learn until you can read texts that interest you.
 Fortunately, REAM supports you at each step of this pipeline, enabling you to read engaging texts much sooner on your journey.
-Think of it like a pop-up dictionary on steroids.

 REAM has three components: